nuejs/nue/packages/nuejs.org/docs/islands.md

 # Interactive islands
-Interactive islands in Nue bring dynamic functionality to static HTML, seamlessly blending into content-first websites.
-Think of them as small, focused components—like forms, menus, or galleries—that enhance your Markdown or layouts without disrupting the core experience.
-Built on web standards, islands keep interactivity lightweight and optional, aligning with Nue’s progressive enhancement model.
+Interactive islands in Nue add dynamic features to your static web content.
+These are compact, targeted components—such as forms, menus, or image galleries—that seamlessly integrate with your Markdown or layout modules.

 ## Creating islands
-Islands use an HTML-based [template syntax](template-syntax.html) stored in `.dhtml` files, identified by the `@name` attribute.
+Islands use an HTML-based [templates](template-syntax.html) stored in `.dhtml` files, identified by the `@name` attribute.
 Here’s a mailing list form:

 ```html
 <form @name="join-list" @submit.prevent="submit" autocomplete="on">